golightlyb/csrf.py/README.md

 * `token: str` - a previously generated token from a call to `csrf.generate` (even if the function was called by another process or another server, as long as the server_secret is the same)
-* No return value, but may raise an exception of type `csrf.Error`.
+* No return value, but raises an exception of type `csrf.Error` if the token is invalid or expired

 ### csrf.Error